-The first steps when you are applying for a mortgage are to choose a lender like Freedom Mortgage who will help you select the loan that’s right for you.
+The first step when you are applying for a mortgage is to choose a lender like Freedom Mortgage who will help you select the loan that’s right for you.

 If you are buying a house, you’ll likely want to wait until your offer as been accepted before you apply for a mortgage.
 If you are refinancing, you can apply for a new mortgage any time when it makes sense for you.
 Homeowners often think about refinancing when current interest rates are significantly lower than the rate on the mortgage they have now.

 Once you have made your decision, you are ready to start the mortgage application process.
 This process begins with filling out a Uniform Residential Loan Application with your lender.

 About the Uniform Residential Loan Application (Form 1003)